- Life & Works of Julius Caesar

 In spite of all this, Julius Caesar was not all dictator, war, fight, and bloodshed; he was also a reformer.

 The old Roman calendar was based on the moon.
-Caesar replaced it with a calendar that instead was based on the sun.
+By Caesar’s time it was hopelessly confusing and about three months ahead of the solar calendar used by other cultures.
+After having taken the advice of an astronomer from Alexandria, Caesar replaced the Roman lunar calendar with a calendar that instead was based on the sun.
 He then set a new length for the year: 365,25 days.
 Every year had 365 days, but every fourth year an extra day was added in February.
-He added three additional months so that the year now began in January instead of March.
+However, in order to adjust the out-of-sync Roman year, Caesar turned the year 46 B.C. into an extraordinary one: it contained 445 days.

 Does this at all sound familiar?